What Is Shrinkflation?

 The Takeaway

 Shrinkflation is the practice of consumer goods being sold in smaller packages than in the past for the same or a higher price.
-In other words, your money goes less far.
-While shrinkflation can be a bummer, it doesn’t have to destroy your finances.
-By being a vigilant shopper and/or adjusting your budget, you can continue to enjoy products that have been shrinkflated.
-You can also make sure that your money is working as hard as possible for you by selecting a banking partner that offers favorable terms.
+In other words, your money doesn’t stretch as far.
+While frustrating, shrinkflation doesn’t have to significantly impact your finances.
+By being a vigilant shopper and adjusting your budget, you can continue to enjoy your favorite products.
+You can also make your money work harder by choosing a banking partner with favorable terms.

 Interested in opening an online bank account?
 When you sign up for a SoFi Checking and Savings account with direct deposit, you’ll get a competitive annual percentage yield (APY), pay zero account fees, and enjoy an array of rewards, such as access to the Allpoint Network of 55,000+ fee-free ATMs globally.
 Qualifying accounts can even access their paycheck up to two days early.